kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 // Do this on Pressgram plugin activation add_action( 'activate_pressgram/pressgram.php', 'add_pressgram_meta' );`

+**Adding/Removing _pressgram_post metadata
+As of Version 2.1.0, you can add/remove _pressgram_post metadata by enabling Post Relation on the settings screen and checking/unchecking the Pressgram Post option in the Publish metabox.

 == Installation ==

 = Using The WordPress Dashboard =